-Trump Confirms That China Tariffs Will Take Effect Friday
+China Warns of 'Counterattack' as U.S. Tariffs Take Effect

-(WASHINGTON) — President Donald Trump made clear Thursday that U.S. tariffs against Chinese imports will take effect early Friday and that he’s prepared to sharply escalate a trade war between the world’s two biggest economies.
+(WASHINGTON) — The United States hiked tariffs on Chinese imports Friday and Beijing said it would be forced to make a “counterattack” in a dispute between the world’s two biggest economies that President Donald Trump says he is prepared to escalate.

-The administration was set to start imposing tariffs at 12:01 a.m.
-Eastern time Friday on $34 billion worth of Chinese imports, a first step in what could become an accelerating series of tariffs.
-China has promised a swift retaliatory strike on an equal amount of U.S. goods.
+Washington increased tariffs at 12:01 a.m. on $34 billion worth of Chinese imports, a first step in what could become an accelerating series of tariffs.

+China’s Commerce Ministry said it would be “forced to make a necessary counterattack.”
+It gave no immediate details of possible retaliation but Beijing earlier released a target list of American goods for duty increases including soybeans, electric cars and whiskey.

 Trump discussed the trade war Thursday with journalists who flew with him to Montana for a campaign rally.
 The president said U.S. tariffs on an additional $16 billion in Chinese goods are set to take effect in two weeks.

-After that, the hostilities could intensify: Trump said the U.S. is ready to target an additional $200 billion in Chinese imports — and then $300 billion more — if Beijing refuses to yield to U.S. demands and continues to retaliate.
+After that, the hostilities could intensify: Trump said the U.S. is ready to target an additional $200 billion in Chinese imports — and then $300 billion more — if Beijing does not yield to U.S. demands and continues to retaliate.

 That would bring the total of targeted Chinese goods to potentially $550 billion — more than the $506 billion in goods that China actually shipped to the United States last year.

-The Trump administration has argued that China has deployed predatory tactics in a push to overtake U.S. technological dominance.
-These tactics include cyber-theft as well as requiring American companies to hand over technology in exchange for access to China’s market.
+The Trump administration contends that China has deployed predatory tactics in a push to overtake U.S. technological dominance.
+These tactics include cyber-theft and requiring American companies to hand over technology in exchange for access to China’s market.

 AP Writer Catherine Lucey on Air Force One contributed to this report.